Jamzieeeee/BattleTech-Collection-Manager/README.md

 ## Future Features

-- Allow the user to add images of items to their collection
+- Allow the user to add their own image of an item in their collection
 - Allow the user to search the catalogue/their collection for a specific miniature by name or base ID
 - Allow the user to define a paint scheme (including notes on which paints were used etc...) and apply it to an item in their collection